artefactual/atom-docs/admin-manual/installation/linux/ubuntu.rst

    password can also be changed by an :term:`administrator` after installation via the :term:`user interface` - see: :ref:`edit-user`.

+For more information about this task, including ways to automate it, check its full documentation in :ref:`the command line tools page <cli-installer>`.

 .. _installation-ubuntu-configuration-files:

 Configure